chinapedia/wikipedia.abstract.en/Page/South_African_English.md

-Geographical distribution of English in South Africa: proportion of the population that speaks English at home.
-Geographical distribution of English in South Africa: density of English home-language speakers.
 SOUTH AFRICAN ENGLISH (SAFRE, SAFRENG, SAE, EN-ZA)[1] is the set of English dialects native to South Africans.

 History